PYC Traveler's Blog

 Brewer Eddy took first place with his beer-- Fish something or other while Tom Zeitler grabbed second with Devil's Backbone.
 'Guess fishy beer tastes better than one might imagine!

 Member Opinion to be Removed

 Since inception of the Member Opinion column, exactly zero members have submitted opinions.
-This is a huge disappointment to the editor; but, as column space is valuable, this feature will soon be removed from the website.
+This is a huge disappointment to the editor; but, as column space is valuable, this feature has been removed from the website.

 2017 Corn Hole Tournament